 With Traditional IRAs, most people can deduct their contributions from their taxes in the year they contribute that money.
 For example, if you contribute $5,000, you can deduct $5,000 from your income when you file your taxes.
-Once you withdraw funds in retirement, then you pay taxes on it, typically at a lower tax rate than when you were working.
+Once you withdraw funds in retirement, then you pay taxes on it at your then-current income tax rate, which will typically be a lower rate than when you were working.

 With Roth IRAs, on the other hand, you don’t get a tax deduction in the year you invest the money.
-Instead, you’re able to withdraw the money tax-free.
+Instead, you’re able to withdraw the money tax-free when you retire.

 Trying to decide which type of IRA is right for you?
-This article explains the differences between Traditional and Roth IRAs or you can try our calculator here to figure out which you are eligible for.
+This article explains the differences between Traditional and Roth IRAs or you can try our calculator here to figure out which is best for you.

 This article focuses on Traditional IRAs, but you can find detailed information on Roth IRA rules here.

-Assuming you will be younger than 70 1/2 at the end of the year, are working or receive long-term disability benefits, then you are eligible to open and contribute to an IRA.
+Assuming you will be younger than 70½ at the end of the year, are working or receive long-term disability benefits, then you are eligible to open and contribute to an IRA.
 If you do not have earned income (wages, salary, tips or self-employment) but your spouse does, you too can open and contribute to a spousal IRA.
-But once you reach age 70 1/2, you’re no longer eligible for a traditional IRA, even if you continue working.
+But in the year you reach age 70½, you’re no longer eligible to contribute to a traditional IRA, even if you continue working.

-For tax year 2016 and 2017, the contribution limit is $5,500, or $6,500 if you are over age 50.
+For tax year 2017, the contribution limit is $5,500, or $6,500 if you are age 50 or over.
 However, your contributions cannot exceed your earned income in that year.
 For instance, teenagers working a part-time job are eligible to open and contribute to an IRA.
 But if they earn less than $5,500 in that year, then they cannot contribute additional money from birthday or holiday gifts to their IRA.

 You can contribute to both a traditional and a Roth IRA, but your total contributions cannot exceed $5,500 or $6,500 depending on your age (or your total earned income, whichever is lower).
 If you accidentally over-contribute to your IRA, you can withdraw your excess contributions.
 But until you withdraw that money, the IRS will charge you a six percent tax on the excess.